 Based in Chicago, IL, Josephine Yang performs internationally as a soloist and collaborator.
 She received the Master of Music degree in piano performance in 2016 under the direction of world-renowned concert pianist Daniel Pollack at the University of Southern California Thornton School of Music.
 Comfortable in diverse settings, her performance scope ranges from the traditional concert hall to rock concerts and street festivals.
+Her recent solo recital was live-streamed as part of Classical Revolution‘s response to COVID-19 on May 2, 2020.
 Josephine performed as the solo pianist with the symphonic rock band Evanescence on their Synthesis orchestra tour in 2018 at Chicago’s Ravinia Festival and well as at Indiana’s Ruoff Home Mortgage Music Center.
+She also performed with Il Divo on the Chicago stop of their tour at the Rosemont Theatre on March 27, 2019.
+She has performed regularly with 5th Wave Collective since its first season, to promote works by womxn composers.
 In the summer of 2018, she performed in Chicago’s only classical music street festival, the Thirsty Ears Festival, produced by Chicago’s Access Contemporary Music.
 In the 2014-15 season she made her debut performances with Orquesta Filarmonica de Sonora (Mexico), Arizona Repertory Orchestra, and Sierra Vista Symphony Orchestra, in a performance which won the city’s Hessy Award for “Best Performance of the Year.”
 She has performed at several music festivals including Pianofest in the Hamptons (2015), directed by Paul Schenly, where she studied with Mr. Schenly, Kathryn Brown, and Orion Weiss, the 36th Annual Daniel Pollack Masterclass in Seattle (2014), co-sponsored by Steinway, and MusicFest Perugia (2009, 2011), directed by Ilana Vered.
 She was also featured as a pianist on a television show from Japan’s Shinagawa district, which aired in 2015, and in The Real Pianists of the Hamptons Youtube show.